nniiicc/LIS-598-DC2-Sp2020/04-DataIntegration.rmd

 ## Readings
 Data integration is a topic that can be incredibly complex, and much of the published literature fails to make this an approachable or even realistic read for a course like DC II.
 So, you get somewhat of a pass on readings this week.

+A very helpful overview of the state of current integration challenges for the open web of data:

+- Stonebraker, M., & Ilyas, I. F. (2018).
+Data Integration: The Current Status and the Way Forward.
+IEEE Data Eng.
+Bull., 41(2), 3-9.
+[PDF](https://cs.uwaterloo.ca/~ilyas/papers/StonebrakerIEEE2018.pdf)

 Please read this blog post for discussion (if you chose) on the Canvas forum:

 - Whong, Chris (2020) "Taming the MTA’s Unruly Turnstile Data" [Medium]( https://medium.com/qri-io/taming-the-mtas-unruly-turnstile-data-c945f5f96ba0)